konekti/jeffbrl.github.io/_posts/2018-02-13-aws-availibility-zone-naming-and-networking.md

 - blog
 ---
 <br>
 AWS uses names such as us-west-1a to refer to a given availability zone (AZ) in a region.
 What you may not know is that AZ naming is intentionally inconsistent across accounts.
-In other words, the us-west-1a in one of the Konekti AWS production account is not necessarily the same as the us-west-1a in your account.
+In other words, the us-west-1a in the Konekti AWS production account is not necessarily the same as the us-west-1a in your account.
 AWS uses this to load balance workloads across accounts.
 Otherwise, the "1a" AZ in a region would receive more than its share of the load.
-This nondeterministic naming also allows AWS to add AZs in a way that new accounts will automatically being using them.
+This nondeterministic naming also allows AWS to add AZs in a way that new accounts will automatically begin using them.

 Why is this important?
 An AWS AZ consists of a building or set of buildings.
 Latency is a critical factor in ensuring high throughput for intra-VPC traffic.